isomerpages/scamshield/pages/faq.md

 ### Can I inactivate either the filtering of incoming phone calls or text messages function?

-No, the app is programmed to filter both incoming calls and SMSes.
+The app is programmed to filter both incoming calls and SMSes.

 ### I have questions about the app!
 Who can I ask?